ryancollinsnc/SER515-Fall22-Team4/README.md

 Builder Pattern was implemented to create various templates of the syllabus - in this case CS and SE Syllabus.

-Decorator Pattern was used to modify the createSyllabus() function to instead fetch old syllabus details.
+Decorator Pattern was used to modify the createSyllabus() function to fetch old syllabus details.

 Adaptor Pattern was used to translate the publishSyllabusService() function to the equivalent Canvas service, publishSyllabusCavnas().